shengmeiLiu/Evlag/logs/README.md

 keyboard-functions - Keypresses are: `[F1] to [F9]'

+xbox-controller.log - Xbox 360 Controller with a variety of button presses and joystick movements.

 ## Computer Game

 Nuclear Throne is a top-down shooter where the player moves an avatar